Shubh-Nisar/CSC510-G2/proj1/Part3.md

 #### 5. Missing Iconography
 <ul>
-  <li>The absence of icons impacted user experience and UI aesthetics.</li>
+  <li>The absence of icons impacted user experience and User Interface aesthetics.</li>

   <li>In Project2, we plan to incorporate a UI library that includes icons to enhance the visual appeal and interactivity of our website.</li>
 </ul>